Finiteness of nonzero degree maps between three-manifolds: Domination onto non-geometric --manifolds

 We prove Proposition \ref{looplessGraphCase} in the rest of this subsection.
-In fact, we show that under the assumption of Proposition \ref{looplessGraphCase}, the distortion $\distortion_v(\phi)<C$ at any vertex $v\in\vrtx(\Lambda)$, where $C>0$ depends only on the \emph{triangulation number} $t(M)$ of $M$, i.e. the minimal possible number of tetrahedra in a triangulation of $M$; and similarly, $\distortion_e(\phi)<C$ for any edge $e\in\edge(\Lambda)$.
-Our approach here is similar to the method used in \cite[Section 3]{AL}, and these distortions can also be bounded using the presentation length of $\pi_1(M)$ (\cite[Definition 3.1]{AL}), if one prefers a group-theoretic point of view.
-However, to bypass unnecessary technicalities, we avoid formulating factorization results in this paper.
+In fact, we show that under the assumption of Proposition \ref{looplessGraphCase}, $\distortion_v(\phi)<C$ holds for any vertex $v\in\vrtx(\Lambda)$, where the constant $C>0$ can be chosen depending only on the triangulation number $t(M)$ of $M$.
+(The \emph{triangulation number} of a closed $3$--manifold refers to the smallest possible number of $3$--simplices in a simplicial decomposition of $M$.)
+Similarly, $\distortion_e(\phi)<C$ holds for any edge $e\in\edge(\Lambda)$.
+The strategy is similar to \cite[Section 3]{AL}.
+It is actually possible to bound the distortions using the presentation length of $\pi_1(M)$ as introduced in \cite[Definition 3.1]{AL}.
+However, to establish a factorization theorem like \cite[Theorems 3.2 and 3.6]{AL} would seem unnecessarily involved for the goal of the present paper.
+We appeal to the Poincar\'{e}--Lefschetz duality for a substitute.

-To simplify the notations, we rewrite $N_\phi$ and $N$ in the rest of this subsection, and assume without loss of generality that $N$ is not geometric.
-Let: